-- 340 flows.
-That said, our findings are overall consistent with the recently reported performance of these methods applied to chaotic toy models.
-It has been demonstrated that RC-ESN can predict, for several Lyapunov timescales, the spatio-temporal evolution, and can reproduce the climate of the Lorenz 63 and Kuramoto-Sivashinsky chaotic systems (Pathak et al., 2018a, 2017; Lu et al., 2017).
-Here, we have shown that RC-ESN performs similarly well even when only the slow/large-scale component of the multi-scale state-vector is known.
-Our results with ANN are consistent with those of Düeben and Bauer (2018), who showed - examples of trajectories predicted accurately up to 1 MTU with a large training set ($N = 2 \times 10^6$) using ANN for the same 345 Lorenz 96 system (see their Fig. 1).
-While RNN-LSTM is considered state-of-the-art for sequential data modeling, and has worked well for a number of applications involving time series, to the best of our knowledge, simple RNN-LSTMs, such as the one used here, have not been very successful when applied to chaotic dynamical systems.
-Vlachas et al. (2018) found some prediction skills using RNN-LSTM applied to the original Lorenz 96 system, which does not have the multi-scale coupling 350 (see their Fig. 5).
+Kuramoto-Sivashinsky chaotic systems (Pathak et al., 2017; Pathak et al., 2018a; Lu et al., 2017).
+Here, we have shown that RC-ESN performs similarly well even when only the slow/large-scale component of the multiscale state vector is known.
+Our results with ANN are consistent with those of Dueben and Bauer (2018), who showed examples of trajectories predicted accurately up to 1 MTU with a large training set $(N = 2 \times 10^6)$ and using ANN for the same Lorenz 96 system (see their Fig. 1).
+While RNN-LSTM is considered to be state of the art for sequential data modeling, and has worked well for a number of applications involving time series to the best of our knowledge, simple RNN-LSTMs, such as the one used here, have not been very successful when applied to chaotic dynamical systems.
+Vlachas et al. (2018) found some prediction skills, using RNN-LSTM applied to the original Lorenz 96 system, which does not have the multiscale coupling (see their Fig. 5).

 Second, we have only used a simple RNN-LSTM.
-There are other variants of this architecture and more advanced deep learning RNNs that might potentially yield better results.
-For our simple RNN-LSTM, we have extensively explored optimization of hyperparameters and tried various formulations of the problem, e.g., predict $\Delta X(t)$ with or without updating the state of the LSTM.
-We have found that such variants do not lead to better results, consistent with the findings of Vlachas et al.
+There are other variants of this architecture and more advanced deep-learning RNNs that might potentially yield better results.
+For our simple RNN-LSTM, we have extensively explored the optimization of hyperparameters and tried various formulations of the problem, e.g., predicting $\Delta X(t)$ with or without updating the state of the LSTM.
+We have found that such variants do not lead to better results, which is consistent with the findings of Vlachas et al. (2018).

-- 355 (2018).
 Our preliminary explorations with more advanced variants of RNN-LSTM, e.g., seq2seq and encoder-decoder LSTM (Sutskever et al., 2014), have not resulted in any improvement either.
 However, just as the skillful predictions of RC-ESN and ANN hinge on one key step (nonlinear transformation for the former and predicting ΔX for the latter), it is possible that changing/adding one step leads to major improvements in RNN-LSTM.
-It is worth mentioning that similar nonlinear transformation of the state in LSTMs is not straightforward due to their more complex architecture, see Appendix D. We have shared - 360 our codes publicly to help others explore such changes to our RNN-LSTM.
-Furthermore, there are other more sophisticated RNNs that we have not yet explored.
+It is worth mentioning that similar nonlinear transformation of the state in LSTMs is not straightforward due to their more complex architecture; see Appendix D. We have shared our codes publicly to help others explore such changes to our RNN-LSTM.
+Furthermore, there are other, more sophisticated RNNs that we have not yet explored.
 For example, Yu et al. (2017) have introduced a tensor-train RNN that outperformed a simple RNN-LSTM in predicting the temporal evolution of the Lorenz 63 chaotic system.
 Mohan et al. (2019) showed that a compressed convolutional LSTM performs well in capturing the long-term statistics of a turbulent flow.
-The performance of more advanced deep learning RNNs should be examined and compared, side by side, with the performance of RC-ESNs and - 365 ANNs in future studies.
-The multi-scale Lorenz 96 system provides a suitable starting point for such comparisons.
+The performance of more advanced deep-learning RNNs should be examined and compared, side by side, with the performance of RC-ESNs and ANNs in future studies.
+The multiscale Lorenz 96 system provides a suitable starting point for such comparisons.

-The results of our work show the promise of ML methods such as RC-ESNs (and to some extent RNN-LSTM) for datadriven modeling of chaotic dynamical systems, which has broad applications in geosciences, e.g., in weather/climate modeling.
-Practical and fundamental issues such as interpretability, scalability to higher dimensional systems (Pathak et al., 2018a), presence of measurement noise in the training data and initial conditions (Rudy et al., 2018), non-stationarity of the time series, and dealing with data that have two or three spatial dimensions (e.g., through integration with convolutional neural networks, CNN-LSTM (Xingjian et al., 2015) and CNN-ESN (Ma et al., 2017) should be studied in future work.
+The results of our work show the promise of ML methods, such as RC-ESNs (and to some extent RNN-LSTM), for data-driven modeling of chaotic dynamical systems, which have broad applications in geosciences, e.g., in weather and climate modeling.
+Practical and fundamental issues such as interpretability; scalability to higher-dimensional systems (Pathak et al., 2018a); presence of measurement noise in the training data and initial conditions (Rudy et al., 2018); non-stationarity of the time series; and dealing with data that have two or three spatial dimensions (e.g., through integration with convolutional neural networks, namely CNN-LSTM, (Xingjian et al., 2015) and CNN-ESN (Ma et al., 2017) should be studied in future work).